-1.2 Changes to CHWM
+1.2 CHWM Adjustments

-If a change is made to «Customer Name»’s CHWM pursuant to this section 1.2, then BPA shall determine and notify «Customer Name» of the date such change will be effective as follows:
+BPA shall determine any adjustments to «Customer Name»’s CHWM pursuant to this section 1.2.
+BPA shall notify «Customer Name» of any adjustments and the date such adjustment will be effective.

+1.2.1 Corrections for NLSLs

-1.2.1 If a load included in «Customer Name»’s Measured 2010 Load, as defined in the TRM, is later found to have been an NLSL in FY 2010, then BPA shall reduce «Customer Name»’s CHWM by the amount of the NLSL.
-BPA shall notify «Customer Name» 30 days prior to when the updated CHWM will become effective. «Customer Name» shall be liable for payment of any charges to adjust for the ineligible Tier 1 PF rate purchases dating back to October 1, 2011.
+If after BPA establishes «Customer Name»’s CHWM pursuant to section 7 of the body of this Agreement, BPA determines that a load included in «Customer Name»’s Total Retail Load in the CHWM calculation was an NLSL or became an NLSL in FY 2023, then BPA shall adjust «Customer Name»’s CHWM by removing the FY 2023 load associated with the NLSL from «Customer Name»’s weather normalized Total Retail Load.
+BPA shall revise the table in section 1.1 of this Exhibit B with the adjusted CHWM and its effective date.
+BPA shall provide «Customer Name» written notice of the CHWM adjustment and its effective date, and will provide «Customer Name» with a revised Exhibit B. In the event of an adjustment, «Customer Name» shall pay any charges calculated by BPA to account for the ineligible PF power rate purchases dating back to October 1, 2028.

+1.2.2 Annexed Load

-1.2.2 If «Customer Name» acquires an Annexed Load from a utility that has a CHWM, then BPA shall increase «Customer Name»’s CHWM by adding part of the other utility’s CHWM to «Customer Name»’s CHWM.
-The CHWM increase shall be effective on the date that «Customer Name» begins service to the Annexed Load.
-BPA shall establish the amount of the CHWM addition as follows:
+If «Customer Name» annexes load from a utility that has a CHWM Contract, then BPA shall increase «Customer Name»’s CHWM in an amount determined as follows:

-(1) If «Customer Name» and the other utility involved in the annexation agree on the amount of the CHWM addition, then BPA shall adopt that amount if BPA determines such amount is reasonable.
+(1) If «Customer Name» and the other utility involved in the annexation agree on the amount of the CHWM transfer to «Customer Name», then BPA shall adopt that amount if BPA determines such amount is reasonable.

-(2) If «Customer Name» and the other utility cannot agree on the amount of the CHWM addition, or if BPA determines the amount agreed to in section 1.2.2(1) of this exhibit is unreasonable, then the amount of the CHWM addition shall equal the calculated amount below; provided however, BPA may adjust the calculated amount below to reflect the division of Dedicated Resources between the utilities and other pertinent information advanced by «Customer Name» and the other utility:
+(2) If «Customer Name» and the other utility cannot agree on the amount of the CHWM transfer to «Customer Name», or if BPA determines the amount agreed to in section 1.2.2(1) of this exhibit is unreasonable, then BPA shall calculate the amount of «Customer Name»’s CHWM transfer using the following formula; provided however that BPA may adjust the calculated amount to reflect (A) the division of Dedicated Resources between the utilities and (B) other pertinent information provided by «Customer Name» and the other utility: